 2.)
 Kodiak History Museum

-The Kodiak History Museum is located at 101 Marine Way, across the street from the Alaska Marine Highway office on the Near Island Channel.
+The Kodiak History Museum (101 Marine Way) is across the street from the Alaska Marine Highway office on the Near Island Channel.
 Housed in the oldest building in Alaska, the white clapboard-sided museum was built as a warehouse for sea otter pelts in 1808 by the Russian-American Company.
 The original log walls are still visible inside, complete with axe marks and moss chinking.
 The museum houses a vast collection of Kodiak-related photographs, a unique collection of Russian tools, coins and maps, and whaling implements from the bad old days when American whalers hunted in Kodiak waters in the late 19th and early 20th centuries.
 In 2008, an archeological dig on the lawn next to the building unearthed Alutiiq stone tools, Russian coins, and more recent American items.

 3.)
 Alutiiq Museum

-At 215 Mission Rd., right up the street from the Baranov Museum, the Alutiiq Museum is a repository for thousands of stone tools, as well as grass baskets and facemasks wrought by the original occupants of the Kodiak Archipelago.
+Right up the street from the Baranov Museum, the Alutiiq Museum (215 Mission Rd.) is a repository for thousands of stone tools, as well as grass baskets and facemasks wrought by the original occupants of the Kodiak Archipelago.
 Recent archeological work has shown that Kodiak was first inhabited about 7,500 years ago by seafaring people related to the Yupik and Inupiaq people of western and northern Alaska.
 They made a fine living hunting sea mammals and fishing for salmon.

 4.)
 Alaska Marine Highway